GENI-NSF/geni-tools/README-omni.txt

 This is purely advisory information, that is voluntarily reported by some tools and some aggregates to the clearinghouse.
 As such, it is not authoritative.
 You may use it to look for reservations, but if you require accurate information you must query the aggregates.
+Note in particular that slivers reserved through Flack are not reported here.

-This function is only supported at some `chapi` style clearinghouses.
+This function is only supported at some `chapi` style clearinghouses, including the GENI Clearinghouse.

 === listslicemembers ===
 List all the members of the given slice, including their registered